 There are several types of addresses associated with limited company formation, some are legally required, and others that are optional.
 Discover the differences between your various business addresses

-The most important ones are the registered office and service address, both of which Companies House request during the incorporation process.
+The most important business addresses are the registered office and the service address, both of which Companies House request during the incorporation process.
 Directors must also provide their residential address, but this information will remain private unless a home address is used for registered office or service address purposes.

-Regarding optional company addresses: you may use a SAIL address (explained below), a business address and a trading address.
+Regarding optional company addresses: you may also use a SAIL address, a business address and a trading address.
 They all sound like ‘much of a muchness’, but they serve very different purposes.

 This is the official ‘headquarters’ of a limited company.
 Details are placed on public record and are primarily used to receive mail from Companies House and HMRC, as well as being the required inspection location for statutory company records.

-Any type of physical postal address can be used, with the exception of PO Box numbers, as long as the address is located in the same jurisdiction in which the company has been incorporated (England/Wales, Scotland or Northern Ireland).
+Any type of physical postal address can be used, with the exception of a PO Box number, as long as the address is located in the same jurisdiction in which the company has been incorporated (England/Wales, Scotland or Northern Ireland).

 Residential addresses are permitted but, due to public disclosure of this information, non-residential addresses are more suitable in terms of privacy and professionalism.